MarkB19988/Database/README.md

 Below are screenshots of my Forms that have data validation built in and the Report that is generated.

 #### Forms
+These forms are used to input data to the database and also do delete entries from the database.

 ![Imgur](https://i.imgur.com/gPu47EP.png)
 ![Imgur](https://i.imgur.com/K8QkTCm.png)

 #### Data Validation
+Below is an error that occours if the user attempts to input an invalid type of data into the form.

 ![Imgur](https://i.imgur.com/2VKLbUe.jpg)

 #### Report
+This is a report of all of the data entries held in the databse in the enemies table and some selected statistics about each enemy.
 ![Imgur](https://i.imgur.com/g2yWyqd.jpg)

 ### Code I Used To Create My Database